 The Bottom Line

 Learning more about dog food products, nutrition and manufacturing processes is a responsible decision.
-What’s more, there is no shame for pet owners in changing your dog’s diet at a later age in their life, to tailor to their needs as long as you do so gently.
+What’s more, there is no shame for pet owners in switching puppy food or changing their dog’s diet at a later age in their life, to tailor to their needs as long as you do so gently.

 It is always best to consult your vet about the good changes you could make to benefit your dog.
 Your vet will know your dog’s body better than anyone and will be the best placed to advise you on this.